 I am dedicated to the principle that every worker should be judged solely on his or her merits.
 Hardworking Americans should not be kept from supporting their families and making a positive contribution to the economic life of our nation because of characteristics that have no bearing whatsoever on their ability to do a job.
 However, lesbian, gay, bisexual, and transgender (LGBT) Americans continue to experience high rates of discrimination in the workplace based on their sexual orientation and gender identity.

 America’s corporate leaders support ENDA’s fair-minded approach.
-Eighty-eight percent of Fortune 500 companies have included sexual orientation protections in their workplace policies and more than fifty-seven percent of them also prohibit discrimination based on gender identity.
+More than ninety percent of Fortune 500 companies have included sexual orientation protections in their workplace policies and sixty-one percent of them prohibit discrimination based on gender identity.
 Corporate America is leading the way in workplace fairness.

 Public support for ENDA is strong.
-A December 2011 poll conducted by Greenberg Quinlan Rosner Research for the Human Rights Campaign found that 77 percent of voters support protecting LGBT people from discrimination in employment.
+A September 2013 survey conducted by Republican pollster Alex Lundry found that 68 percent of registered voters support a federal law that protects lesbian, gay, bisexual, and transgender Americans in the workplace.
 It is clear that Americans know that ENDA represents a measured and pragmatic response to unjust prejudice and discrimination.

 I hope you will cosponsor and support this historic legislation.